anuragjain-git/git-cherry-pick/README.md

 This repository was created for challenge 27.

-This chellenge to learn about cherry pic command in git.
+This chellenge to learn about cherry pick command in git.